PlasmaEngine/PlasmaDocs/plasma_editor_documentation/plasmamanual/graphics/adding_assets/adding_3d_assets.markdown

  # Models and Model Animations

-After the file has been imported, a new window will open�GroupImportOptions window�that will provide a number of options for how the data should converted into a Resource.
+After the file has been imported, a new window will open `GroupImportOptions` window that will provide a number of options for how the data should converted into a Resource.

  ##  Group Import Options